 Me baño cada noche.

-When you looked at some of these Spanish language examples of daily routines, did you notice any pattern?
+When you look at some of these Spanish language examples of daily routines, do you notice a pattern?

 If you picked up on the fact that each of these sentences contain the word me (pronounced ‘meh’), that’s your first step towards understanding reflexive verbs.

-We say ‘first step’ because, unlike in English, there are many more reflexive verbs in Spanish and they’re used more frequently.
+I say ‘first step’ because, unlike English, there are more reflexive verbs in Spanish and they’re used more frequently.

 Don’t worry though.

-With our many examples you will thoroughly understand Spanish reflexive verbs by the end of this guide.
+With the examples below, you’ll understand Spanish reflexive verbs by the end of this guide.